PatrickAlphaC/scavenger-hunt/README.md

 NFT 2: Can be won by calling `attemptPassword` with the correct password.
 The hint is on chain, and also here: "5468697320776173206465706c6f7965642073706f6f6b696c792e203078666264394437343334333735373836413839324241666431386532466330333445323346334432372e20"

+NFT 4: Read the contract to learn how to win this NFT.

+WHoops, challenge 3 only works with `0x78fd950DA0f16d02E537F6cCA4c4717061D51e40` instead, sorry!

 NFT 3: Read the contract to learn how to win this NFT.

-NFT 4: Read the contract to learn how to win this NFT.

 # Quickstart
  ## Requirements